FeliciaFavrholdt/HobbyApp_SP1/README.md

     [US-11] … Add more meaningful services of your own choice.

 #### DOMAIN MODEL
-See domain model via path:
+The domain model is created in several versions.
+The final version is the one that is used in the project.
+See all versions in the folder documentation/models.

 #### EER DIAGRAM
-The EER digram is created in pgAdmin.
-See via path:
+The EER diagram is created in pgAdmin.
+See diagram in the folder documentation/diagrams.

 #### GROUP DESCRIPTION
 We decided to do the assignment individually and not in a group.
 This can be elaborated on in the presentation.

-#### INTERFACE MOCKUP
-To add a visual representation of the application a mockup of the interface is created.
-See interface mockup via path:

 #### TECHNICAL REQUIREMENTS
     [R-1] The project must include the following technologies